- Summit Table Mountain by cable car

 Day 3: Peninsula Day: Cape Point, Penguins & Playgrounds

-In the afternoon, head up the Franschhoek Pass toward the cooler climate of the Elgin Valley.
-Nestled between surrounding mountain peaks and streams at the top of the Hottentots Mountain Range, the valley is rich in vineyards and fruit orchards.
-Continue to spend the night in Elgin, roughly a 40-minute drive away.
+If you can tear the kids away, hop back in the car and head up the Franschhoek Pass toward the cooler climate of the Elgin Valley.
+Nestled between streams and the peaks of the Hottentots Mountain Range, the valley is rich in vineyards and fruit orchards.
+Your overnight destination of Elgin is just a short drive away.

 Chat with a local specialist who can help organize your trip.

 Day 5: Elgin Valley: Ziplining, Vineyard Maze & Beach Zorbing